 A: I describe my style as authentic, timeless and romantic and I say I am a lifestyle wedding photographer.
 But I don't think photography should be limited by a "genre."
 The wedding day requires a photographer to wear many hats and be flexible in how they approach the day.
 You can read more about my style here.

 Q: DO YOU TAKE POSED FAMILY PHOTOS?

 A: Of course!I believe in those family images, as they are records of your family at an important time in their history.
 A few weeks before your wedding I'll send you a questionnaire covering details of your day and among the other questions is a list of family gatherings you can choose from, as well as a place to include your own requests.
-As of 2018, I have updated my style when it comes to family formals to include more authentic images of you and your family together.
+I also include authentic images of you and your family together during family formals.
 I think these help to really capture people's personalities and family relationships.
-Please check out some samples in my gallery and on my social media and don't hesitate to ask me more about these authentic family formals.
+Please check out some samples in my gallery and on my social media and don't hesitate to ask me more about these authentic family formals. ,